Netflix Has A Major Problem Hiding In Plain Sight — Ask

-It's no secret that Netflix is often lauded as the torchbearer for the modern television revolution.
-Over the past few years, the streaming service has released more original series than you can keep track of.
-Want a perfect coming-of-age comedy about teens of colour?
+Netflix is often lauded as the torchbearer for the modern television revolution.
+For the past few years, the streaming service has released more original series than you can keep track of.
+Want a perfect coming-of-age comedy about teens of color?
 Watch On My Block.
 Looking to see a Latinx family juggle timeless struggles, modern crises, and so much love?
 Well, prepare to cry because Justina Machado is working wonders on One Day At A Time.
-What about a globe-hopping horny queer sci-fi extravganza practically made of orgies?
+What about a globe-hopping horny queer sci-fi extravangza practically made of orgies?
 Sense8 is waiting in your queue.

 Advertisement